tjmahr/dissertation/docs/22-referent-selection.md

 age 4 to age 5.
 For the real word condition, children's performance did not change from age 3 to age 4 but it did improve from age 4 to age 5.
 At both age 4 and age 5, there was a decisive advantage for the nonword condition.
-Finally, children with larger vocabularies looked more to the nonwords compared to children with smaller vocabularies.
+Finally, children with larger expressive vocabularies looked more to the nonwords compared to children with smaller vocabularies.
 A comparable effect for real words was observed at age 3 and age 4 but only reliably observed at age 4.

 ## Does age 3 referent selection better predict age 5 vocabulary?